- How to Identify Fake N95 Masks

 Below the brand name should be the NIOSH name in block letters or the NIOSH logo.

 In the bottom center of the mask should be the approval number.
 This code will read as two numbers and a letter for the approval code followed by a dash and the three or four digits.
 You can enter the approval number on the Center for Disease Control and Prevention (CDC) website to see if the number is registered.

-Under the approval number is the filter class.
-Filter class starts with either "N," "P," or "R." Following the filter class is the filter efficiency level which is either 95, 99, or 100.
+Under the approval number is the filter class, which starts with either "N," "P," or "R." Following the filter class is the filter efficiency level, which is either 95, 99, or 100.
 A real N95 mask should read N95 here.
 If N95 is anywhere else on the mask and not in this spot, it's not authentic.